webdevgaur/barbershop/readme.md

    Dialog box inline size to 80% + corresponding change in the close icon ------- Check if that takes care of the gallery situation (remove gap and padding from .gallery-container) --------- Redesign the About Us section -------

+adjust styling for mobile devices (book appointment button will be replaced by actual phone number) -----------